 Not only can you admire the two hundred painted doors, each with their own designs, but you can also sit back and relax in one of the bars, cafes or restaurants that are located in the narrow cobbled street and maybe enjoy a traditional ‘poncha’ or two.

-For more on the painted doors of Rua de Santa Maria, read my post here.
+Read my post for more on the painted doors of Rua de Santa Maria.

 Indulge Your Senses At The Mercador Dos Lavradores